Sihanoukville: After independence (since 1954)

-During the Vietnam War the port became a military facility for both sides: in the service of National Front for the Liberation of South Vietnam and after 1970, under the government of Lon Nol, in the service of the United States.
+During the Vietnam War the port became a military facility for both sides: in the service of National Front for the Liberation of South Vietnam, and, after 1970, under the government of Lon Nol, in the service of the United States.

-The port was the last place to be evacuated by the US Army, only days before Khmer Rouge guerrillas took control of the government in April 1975.
-The events surrounding the taking of the US container ship SS Mayaguez and its crew on 12 May by the Khmer Rouge and the subsequent rescue operation by US Marines played out on the waters of Koh Tang off the coast of Sihanoukville.
-During the two days of action, the US commenced air strikes on targets on the mainland of Sihanoukville including the port, the Ream Naval Base, an airfield, the railroad yard and the petroleum refinery in addition to strikes and naval gun fire on several islands.

-After the fall of the Khmer Rouge regime in 1979 and the subsequent opening of the economy, the port of Sihanoukville resumed its importance in the development and recovery of the country.
-With the further opening of new markets in 1999, the city regained its role in the economic growth of Cambodia.
+The port was the last place the U.S. Army evacuated, only days before Khmer Rouge guerrillas took control of the government in April 1975.
+The events surrounding the Khmer Rouge's taking of the U.S. container ship SS Mayaguez and its crew on 12 May and the subsequent rescue operation by U.S. Marines played out on the waters of Koh Tang off the coast of Sihanoukville.
+During the two days of action, the U.S. commenced air strikes on targets on the mainland of Sihanoukville, including the port, the Ream Naval Base, an airfield, the railroad yard, and the petroleum refinery, in addition to strikes and naval gunfire on several islands.
+After the fall of the Khmer Rouge regime in 1979 and the subsequent opening of the economy, the port of Sihanoukville resumed its importance in the country's development and recovery.
+With the further opening of new markets in 1999, the city regained its role in Cambodia's economic growth.

 In 1993, Ream National Park was established per royal decree of former King Sihanouk.
 The Sihanoukville Municipality was elevated to a regular province on 22 December 2008 after King Norodom Sihamoni signed a royal decree converting the municipalities of Kep, Pailin, and Sihanoukville into provinces.
+In the early 21st century, Sihanoukville became a center of trade, commerce, transport, and process manufacturing.
+Sihanoukville's many beaches and nearby islands make it Cambodia's premier seaside resort.